adarsh45/play-FRIENDS-episodes/README.md

 ### I knoww !!!

 > * Just place these two files in your root folder of FRIENDS
-> * The director which contains all the folders of individual seasons
+> * The directory which contains all the folders of individual seasons
 > * Now open the file and enjoy your episodes

 #### Episode For Your Mood: